Vittoriano Viganò (1919-1996) was born in Milan, where he graduated in Architecture at the Polytechnic School in 1944.

 In 1991 the Academy of San Luca awarded him the Architecture Prize of the President of the Italian Republic.

-Naharro furniture distributes the pieces manufactured by different brands of furniture and lighting and designed by Vittoriano Viganò in its stores in Madrid and online store, with delivery and assembly service throughout Spain.
+Naharro furniture distributes the pieces manufactured by different furniture and lighting brands and designed by Vittoriano Viganò in its stores in Madrid and online store, with delivery and assembly service throughout Spain.
 Ask us for any additional information.